GoogleContainerTools/kpt-functions-sdk/README.md

 EOF
 ```

-When you run the function, you should see `audit` and `shipping-dev` Namespaces will be labelled
+When you run the function:
-with `color: orange`:

 ```sh
 docker run -i gcr.io/kpt-functions/label-namespace < /tmp/input.yaml
 ```

+you should see the `audit` and `shipping-dev` Namespaces now include the label `color: orange`.

 ##### functionConfig from a file

-Alternatively, the `functionConfig` can be specified as a separate file:
+Alternatively, the `functionConfig` can be specified as its own file:

 ```sh
 cat > /tmp/fc.yaml <<EOF